 The nappies also have different closures - snaps or velcro, and there are benefits to both.
 Snaps often last a little longer, but velcro is very forgiving for getting a good fit.
 Velcro are also the most similar to a disposable nappy, so grandparents and child care centres often find these the easiest to fit, meaning less leaks.

-All of our nappies are convertible & 'one size fits most' to last your babe until they are toddlers.
+Most of our nappies are convertible & 'one size fits most' to last your babe until they are toddlers.
 Each nappy does have a slightly different weight range, so be sure to check on the product listing.
 Some fit down to as small as 2.9kg, and others up to 20kg - giving you incredible longevity out of your purchase!

 Our nappies all have varying features that set them apart from each other, some have inner gussets, some outer gussets, some come with hemp inserts, others with bamboo or bamboo/cotton inserts.
 Check out all of our different types here, and let us know if you have any questions.

 We also have a small range of newborn nappies & covers.
 These can be used from birth and even fit premature babies.
 Our newborn nappies have snap-in inserts that can be snapped out and the shell reused if not wet or soiled.
 Again, this reduces the number of nappies that you need, making it a cost-effective way to cloth nappy your newborn.

 What is an 'All in Two' AI2 nappy?

 As the name suggests, there are two parts to this nappy. the shell and the insert.
 With an AI2 nappy, the shell can be reused through multiple nappy changes providing it isn't soiled or soaking wet.
 The inserts snap in and snap out, making these super easy to use & reuse.